Soldiers Test Drive Autonomous Equipment Decontamination System at MSPIX 24

 |0

-This work, Soldiers Test Drive Autonomous Equipment Decontamination System at MSPIX 24 [Image 3 of 3], by Gabriella White, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Soldiers Test Drive Autonomous Equipment Decontamination System at MSPIX 24, by Brian Feeney, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.